Help Spread the Word About the Many Benefits of Public Transportation

 Thursday, June 21, 2018

 From urban to suburban to rural communities, public transportation is a vital resource to Americans, and a cornerstone of our nation’s economy and local economies.
 In fact, public transportation helps to make a community economically competitive.
-Additionally, public transportation offers job access to millions of Americans since nearly 60 percent of trips taken on public transit are work commutes.
+Additionally, public transportation provides economic opportunities since 87 percent of public transit trips impact the economy.

 Public transportation use reduces our nation’s dependence on foreign oil by 4.2 billion gallons of gasoline a year and it also saves 37 million metric tons of carbon emissions annually.